-A tender bid, put out by the Government of Canada a mere few weeks before the annual World Health Assembly (WHA), nicely complemented what the WHA discussed at their “Strategic Round Table” on “Behavioral Science for Better Health.”
+A tender bid, put out by the Government of Canada a mere few weeks before the annual World Health Assembly (WHA), nicely complemented what the WHA discussed at their “Strategic Round Table” on “Behavioural Science for Better Health.”

 Canada’s very own defunct public health responder, Theresa Tam, was one of the panelists.

-The WHA further described their roundtable focus: “An initiative to mainstream and increase the use of behavioral sciences to complement a biomedical focus on public health challenges was launched by WHO Director-General (that’s Dr. Tedros) at the end of the year 2019.
-This strategic roundtable provides the opportunity to share WHO’s progress in this area and to discuss the way forward, specifically on how to better integrate behavioral sciences into the global health agenda through WHO’s work and that of Member States.”
+The WHA further described their roundtable focus: “An initiative to mainstream and increase the use of behavioural sciences to complement a biomedical focus on public health challenges was launched by WHO Director-General (that’s Dr. Tedros) at the end of the year 2019.
+This strategic roundtable provides the opportunity to share WHO’s progress in this area and to discuss the way forward, specifically on how to better integrate behavioural sciences into the global health agenda through WHO’s work and that of Member States.”

 As per the moderator/journalist Chika Oduah’s introduction of Dr. Tam, Canada has already been conducting this scheme for decades.

 The bid tender Request for Proposal calls on the IIU to “support the conduct of large-scale design research studies to support key Government of Canada priorities.”
-It further notes that it will do this “through an expansion of its behavioral science function; integrating evidence-based, behaviourally-informed insights and recommendations to communications and public education materials, policy and programmatic design, and whole-of-government decision-making.”
+It further notes that it will do this “through an expansion of its behavioural science function; integrating evidence-based, behaviourally-informed insights and recommendations to communications and public education materials, policy and programmatic design, and whole-of-government decision-making.”
 This work is carried out through a research architecture built upon three primary sources for data collection: